mseddon/cl-jslib/README.md

 At any given time in a JavaScript isolate (using Dart's terminology), the value of `lispInstance` in `lisp-instance.mjs` is bound to a running Lisp thread.

 When calling a function, if `lispInstance.wantMV` is not 1, then any function returning multiple values will return the first value normally, and extra values in `lispInstance.values`.
-This lets implementations of `multiple-value-bind` find the extra values.
+This lets implementations of `multiple-value-bind` find the extra values, while trivial cases do not need to allocate.